shirleyfyx/Country-Search/README.md

 # Country Information App

-An interactive React application that allows users to search for country information, view details about a specific country, its flag, and the current weather in its capital.
+An interactive React application allows users to search for country information, and view details about a specific country, its flag, and the current weather in its capital.

 ## Features: